lnx1288/COA-all-in-one/README.md

     * Review [Openstack docs](https://docs.openstack.org/) if you feel that some topics need further explanation.

+    * You may consider using the content section in this repo as a cheatsheet to consolidate your knowledge prior to the exam.

 3. __Practice...Practice...Practice!__

     Being performance-based, the COA exam will test your ability to perform